Language Bottleneck Models for Qualitative Knowledge State Modeling: Extended Results

-To investigate whether the accuracy gains seen during LBM training (cf Figure 6 in the main paper) vary across students in the dataset, we stratify students according to how many misconception they hold: 0, 1, 2 or 3+.
-Since each misconception represent additional "irregularities" in the student's response pattern beyond simple mastery of constructs, this effectively stratifies different difficulty levels across students.
-Table~\ref{tab:difficulty} shows the change in accuracy relative to the gpt-4o baseline across difficulty levels.
+To investigate whether the accuracy gains seen during LBM training (Figure~\ref{fig:rl_training}) vary across students in the dataset, we stratify students according to how many misconception they hold: 0, 1, 2 or 3+.
+Since each misconception represent additional "irregularities" in the student's response pattern beyond simple mastery of constructs, this effectively stratifies different complexity levels across student knowledge states.
+Table~\ref{tab:difficulty} shows the change in accuracy relative to the GPT-4o baseline across difficulty levels.

+The model shows $10-11\%$ increased accuracy relative to GPT-4o for students with 2 or 3+ misconceptions, compared to just $5-7\%$ for students with 0-1 misconceptions.
+This suggests the encoder becomes particularly better at handling complex knowledge states.